 Pros: When nurses see your creativity in action, they’ll look to you for future opportunities for creativity and deem you a crucial part in problem solving to create unique solutions.

 When you show and don’t just tell people that you’re essential – they’ll have no choice but to believe you!
-Children need child life specialists in their corners to speak to them using that child friendly language with good rapport with the medical staff in order to get the job done quick, right, and smooth!
+Children need child life specialists in their corners to speak to them using that child friendly language.
+Good rapport with the medical staff is the best way to get the job done quick, right, and smooth!